mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/release-notes/2.2.0/index.md

 ### DKP Insights

 This new predictive analytics tool provides greater support productivity, speed, and reduced costs.
-An Insights module integrated into DKP collects configuration, logs, events, and metrics from DKP deployments and generates predictive insights on potential issues of varying critical levels.
-This enables you to quickly identify and resolve issues that would save a lot of time and money by not escalating to D2iQ's support.
-You can filter the insight summary cards by one or many insight categories for a selected cluster and project.
+An [Insights](../../insights/) module integrated into DKP collects configuration, logs, events, and metrics from DKP deployments and generates predictive insights on potential issues of varying levels.
+These insights enable you to proactively identify and resolve issues that can save you a lot of time and money by not escalating to D2iQ's support.

 ## Component updates

-The following services and service components have been upgraded to the listed version:
+The following services and service components will be upgraded to the listed version:

 | Platform Application                           | Version | Component Versions                                                                                                        |
 |------------------------------------------------|---------|---------------------------------------------------------------------------------------------------------------------------|